 You’re on the Sunshine Coast with the fam.
 You’d planned a weekend of beachside frolicking, outdoor market foraging and hinterland adventuring, but…it’s raining.
-Here’s a list of our top 5 rainy day ideas for kids.
+Here’s our list of the best rainy day ideas for kids.

 The Noosa Leisure Centre & Library are true saviours when the rain is coming down and your littles are running circles in your living room.
 First stop: the playroom.
 Open for casual play sessions daily at a cost of $5 per child, this compact play space contains an indoor trampoline, blow-up jumpy castle, balance beams, kid’s climbing wall and plenty of other floor space for wild ones to burn off steam.
 The floor (and walls!) are padded with foam for safety and the room is air-conditioned, so mums can chill on the sidelines in cool comfort.
 After the energy levels are down, head across to the adjoining library where there is a dedicated kids section.
 Keep an eye on the calendar for ‘Storytime’ readings and dedicated kid’s workshops.